Govcraft/acton-ern/README.md

-  # akton-eid
+  # acton-eid

   ## Overview

-  The `akton-eid` crate provides a Rust-based implementation for handling Akton Resource Names (Arns), enabling the generation, parsing, and management of Arns within the Akton framework.
+  The `acton-eid` crate provides a Rust-based implementation for handling Akton Resource Names (Arns), enabling the generation, parsing, and management of Arns within the Akton framework.
 This crate is designed to support cloud-native Akton-based solutions by offering robust, type-safe, and efficient Ein management capabilities.
 The functionality includes constructing, parsing, validating, and manipulating Arns according to the specified hierarchical structure used within various services.

   ## Akton Resource Name (Ein) System